11 Ultimate Sales Funnel Examples That Convert Like Crazy

 SmartPassive Income’s free webinar sales funnel gives them the chance to build a personal connection with their prospects.
 This is particularly beneficial as a lot of their marketing states that they’ll work alongside prospects when they want to start their own business or start earning passive income.

-Webinars can feel more personal for the prospect, particularly if they’re looking to know more about the solution being offered.
+Webinars can feel more personal for the prospect, particularly if they’re looking to know more about the solution being offered, the pain points it solves, and a plethora of FAQs.

 With 72% of consumers preferring to watch a video over reading an article, it’s not uncommon for webinars to generate more leads than free downloadable resources like an ebook or a white paper.
 Keep in mind that you should always test for what works for your own audience.
 The best-performing lead generation assets in Close's free sales resource depository for example are ebooks.